 - FAU Security Audit

 - FDP User Data Protection

 - FIA Identification and Authentication

+- FMT Security Management

+- FPT Protection of the TSF.

-6 On the VPX platform the Application Delivery Networking Platform therefore acts as the operating system that manages the resources provided by the virtual machine, in the same way as on the MPX platform it acts as the operating system that manages the resources provided by the appliance hardware.
+&lt;sup>6 On the VPX platform the Application Delivery Networking Platform therefore acts as the operating system that manages the resources provided by the virtual machine, in the same way as on the MPX platform it acts as the operating system that manages the resources provided by the appliance hardware.

-7 The evaluated configuration of XenServer in [XS ST] allows XenServer hosts to be linked together to create a 'pool'.
+&lt;sup>7 The evaluated configuration of XenServer in [XS ST] allows XenServer hosts to be linked together to create a 'pool'.
 In the case of a NetScaler VPX platform, the XenServer host is the only member of its 'pool'.